pepelisto/owlish/README.md

 typing-extensions 3.10.0.0 <br>
 urllib3 1.26.5 <br>

-There is a requierments.txt file on the repository so following the instructions you will have them installed automatically
+There is a requierments.txt file on the repository so following the instructions you will have them installed automatically.

 ## Get the app up-and-running